thembones79/lem-server/README.md

 ---

-### Usage (note: this is a REST API and it is supposed to be used by some kind of frontend, SPA preferably, or a mobile app):
+### Usage _(note: this is a REST API and it is supposed to be used by some kind of frontend, SPA preferably, or a mobile app)_:

+---

 **Route (unprotected): `/signin`**